Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - The recipe images did not fit well within the card.
 The `-o-object-fit: contain;`styling was added so the image will keep its aspect ratio, but is resized to fit within the given dimension.

-- The homepage was loading slowly due to the large number of images.
+- The home page was loading slowly due to the large number of images.
 I changed the number of recipes displayed per page from 9 to 6 using pagination.
 This improved the loading speed of the site and gave more attention to the 6 recipes displayed on each tab.

 - Lighthouse identified buttons with an icon but no label and advised using the `aria-label` attribute.
 This attribute is used to provide the label to any assistive technologies.

-- The drop-down field in the add recipe form changed colour back to red after selecting next field.
+- The drop-down field in the add recipe form changed colour back to red after selecting the next field.
 The colour was corrected to green in the JS code and resolved this minor issue.

 - The attribute `input type="url"` was added to the add recipe form to allow users to input the full image url when sharing a recipe.
 The image will be displayed on the recipe card.
 By clicking on the 'Info' icon, users will see more information about how to input a valid image URL.

 <span id="unresolved"></span>

 ## 8. Unresolved Bugs

-- Materialize select dropdown does not function correctly on iOS: known bug with Materialize meaning either the dropdown does not appear or selects the wrong item when tapped/clicked.
-I read more information about this possible bug on [Stack Overflow](https://stackoverflow.com/questions/52850091/materialize-select-and-dropdown-touch-event-selecting-wrong-item)

-- Warning reported by Chrome console, `[DOM] Input elements should have autocomplete attributes`: Resolution: added `autocomplete` to Register and Log In inputs.

 **Issues reported by GitPod**